-39 Recently, the Senate Scrutiny of Bills Committee seems to have taken the view that any significant deferral of commencement should be explained.
+48 The Senate Scrutiny of Bills Committee considers that any significant deferral of commencement should be explained.
 This includes cases in which a guaranteed commencement is provided for, but is deferred for more than 6 months after Royal Assent (e.g. commencement 12 months after Royal Assent).
 If your instructors request such a provision, you should advise them to include in the Explanatory Memorandum some sort of explanation for the length of the deferral.